-- monitoring the performance of pricing vendors at least monthly; and - performing a pricing vendor performance review on at least a quarterly basis.
+- monitoring vendor data quality; - identifying variances to vendors and data providers and applying adjustments/overrides, as necessary; - monitoring the performance of pricing vendors at least monthly; and - performing a pricing vendor performance review on at least a quarterly basis.

 DTC haircuts are set to be at least as conservative as the haircuts established under its committed line of credit, so that collateral will be sufficient to secure a borrowing under the credit facility.